P ≠ RP Proof

 decide whether there is diagonalization into string f, without simulating

-the running of S for all the 2n
+the running of S for at least é2n/3ù possible inputs, then Q

-possible inputs, then Q can decide whether the language of a given arbitrary TM (Q’) has a particular nontrivial property (Q’ accepts f if and only if itself (Q) does it; in other words, Q(f) = Q’(f) independently of the value of input).
-However, this problem
+nontrivial property (Q’ accepts f if and only if itself (Q) does it; in other words, Q(f) = Q’(f)

-computing whether there is diagonalization into string f, to answer
+into string f, to answer incorrectly the question, by the

-running of F for at least é2n/3ù inputs, in time exp(n). £
+diagonalization above; or to simulate the running of F for at least é2n/3ù inputs, in time exp(n). £

 Note that, in